 In my twenties, I would have the best sleep one could imagine—falling asleep as soon as my head hit the pillow and waking up fresh and restored.
 Now there are often moments when I find myself trying yoga for relaxation at 1 am because I can't fall asleep, although I'm tired, and there's an early alarm set for me in the morning.

 New research says that a snack before bed might be a good thing, giving your body a dose of melatonin for natural sleep regulation and healthy carbs for cellular renewal.
 And guess what, smoothies aren't just for breakfast!

 Bedtime Smoothie for Better Sleep

 There are many reasons why we can't get enough sleep, and aging isn't always the problem.
 Staying late in front of the computer or browsing on your mobile, the never-ending to-do list waiting for you in the morning, skipping meals and eating late in the evening—these are just a few reasons why your brain stays alert and prevents you from falling asleep easily (source).

 Fortunately, there are solutions!
-You can improve your sleep with these 10 bedtime rituals, like taking a relaxing bath, going to sleep at the same time every night, avoiding bright screens within 2 hours of bedtime (be it tablet, computer, or mobile), cutting back on caffeine, and staying away from big meals and alcohol in the evening—these are some simple rules with long-term effects.
+You can improve your beauty sleep with pre-bed rituals like taking a relaxing bath, going to sleep at the same time every night, avoiding bright screens within 2 hours of bedtime (be it tablet, computer, or mobile), cutting back on caffeine, and staying away from big meals and alcohol in the evening—these are some simple rules with long-term effects.

 But you can also improve your sleep and reduce the amount of time you need to fall asleep by having a bedtime elixir made with some simple, but very effective ingredients (source):